Elvin-UCD/Elvin-UCD.github.io/README.md

 ## Work Experience
 #### Customer Quality Engineering Intern | Texas Instruments | Santa Clara, CA | June 2021 - August 2021
-- Automated electrical characterizatrion data of new devices into customer deliverable formats.
-Turning hours of work into seconds
+- Automated electrical characterizatrion data of new devices into customer deliverable formats, reducing hours of work into minutes
 - Served as a team leader for multi-discipline teams to solve customer problems with devices
 - Balanced internal business unit's customer satisfaction indices and customer quality indices